racket/racket7/racket/src/cs/README.txt

    `racket/base` from source.
 Since the Rumble implementation is in pretty good shape, `RUMBLE_UNSAFE_COMP` is enabled by default.

- * `compile-as-independent?` is #f in "expander.sls" --- not set to #f currently.
-In machine-code mode, it causes compiled files for Racket modules to be incompatible with any change or rebuilding of the Rumble and other layers.
+ * `compile-as-independent?` is #f in "expander.sls" --- currently set
+   to #f by default.
+See "Development Mode" above for more information.

-   Effectiveness: Without also enabling `UNSAFE_COMP`, slows down tasks like loading `racket/base` from source, but substantially improves programs where the Chez Scheme optimizer needs to recognize uses of primitives (e.g., microbenchmarks).
+   Effectiveness: Without also enabling `UNSAFE_COMP`, setting `compile-as-independent?` to #f slows down tasks like loading `racket/base` from source, but substantially improves programs where the Chez Scheme optimizer needs to recognize uses of primitives (e.g., microbenchmarks).
 Combining with `UNSAFE_COMP` speeds up loading `racket/base` from source, too.

-   The combination of `UNSAFE_COMP` and `compile-as-independent?` works well because is enables inlining of unsafe function bodies.
+   The combination of `UNSAFE_COMP` and `compile-as-independent?` enables inlining of unsafe function bodies.
 For example, `variable-ref/no-check` inlines as lots of code in safe mode and little code in unsafe mode; lots of code doesn't run more slowly, but it compiles more slowly.

  * `DEBUG_COMP` not enabled --- or, if you enable it, run `make strip`.